-The core wrap’s main job is to keep the fluff and superabsorbent polymer (SAP) matrix contained at the center of the core.
-It is also important to note that the adhesives used to seal the core wrap and bond adjacent materials prevent core shifting.
+Even in traditional disposable hygiene cores, not all diaper manufacturers use a core wrap.
+When they do, the core wrap’s main job is to keep the fluff and superabsorbent polymer (SAP) matrix contained at the centre of the core.
+It is also important to note that adhesives can be used in several ways.
+They include sealing the core, bonding adjacent materials, and preventing core shifting.
 Keeping the core in place creates a more comfortable fit for the wearer and allows for best performance during use.

 There are two types of core wraps manufacturers typically use today:

-- Nonwoven wraps, which have faster absorption but do not reduce the risk of core crack leakage.
+- Nonwoven wraps have faster absorption but do not reduce the risk of core crack leakage.

-- Tissue wraps, which have slower absorption but are known for helping active users stay drier with less rewet and hold up better against core cracking.
+- Tissue wraps have slower absorption but are known for helping active users stay drier.
+They reduce rewet and hold up better against core cracking.

 Discover More about Adhesive's Role in Core